Akhil-peram/Akhil-peram/README.md

 # Hi there, I'm Akhil! 👋

 Welcome to my GitHub profile!
 I'm a passionate software developer with a keen interest in open source projects, cloud computing, and artificial intelligence.
-I love experimenting with new technologies, building innovative solutions, and sharing my knowledge with the community.
+I love experimenting with new technologies[...]

 ## 🚀 About Me